jonathanpeppers/inclusive-code-reviews-ml/README.md

 * `ml.net\InclusiveCodeReviews.Model\MLModel.zip` - model in ML.NET format
 * `onnxjs\model.onnx` - model in ONNX format

-See the `InclusiveCodeReviews.ConsoleApp` for a C# sample, general usage something like:
+See the `InclusiveCodeReviews.ConsoleApp` for a C# example, general
+usage:

 ```csharp
 var results = ConsumeModel.Predict(new ModelInput